 Aim of the cover letter introduction: Grab the recruiter’s attention by focusing your most important selling point on what the job and the employer require.

-Here’s an introduction idea from our administrative officer cover letter sample:
+Here’s a greeting and introduction idea from our administrative officer cover letter sample:

-Five years of film administration experience on sets across the world has taught me the importance of planning five steps ahead.
-Having witnessed the impact of leading actors being sidelined by administrative delays and procurement problems, I well understand the pivotal role of an administrative officer in keeping the cameras rolling.
+Having experienced how leading actors were sidelined by administrative delays and procurement problems, I well understand the pivotal role of an administrative officer in keeping the cameras rolling.
 Everything has to be in the right place, at the right time.

 Cover letter body

-A successful cover letter is not just about you, but about what the employer needs that you are best qualified to deliver.
-The middle paragraphs reflect your understanding of those needs because you’ve done your homework.
-It takes the recruiter-targeted greeting and introduction to a deeper level by showcasing qualifications that would make you a lucky find for this employer.
+A successful office administrator cover letter is about what the employer needs that you are best qualified to deliver.
+The middle paragraphs reflect your understanding of those needs and take the introduction to a deeper level by showcasing qualifications that would make you a lucky find.

 Mine the work experience section of your resume for the nuts and bolts of your track record, but take it a value-added step further.
 Never rehash your resume content in the body of your cover letter, but instead provide meaningful context and results-focused interpretation.
 Quantify the cost and efficiency benefits to your past employers in a way that resonates with your future employer.
 Productivity or savings gains that translate into dollar amounts are ideal, but don’t hesitate to share anecdotes that might hit home with the hiring manager.